 Editorial: Redox and Metabolic Circuits in Cancer

-- 1Redox Signaling and Oxidative Stress Research Group, Danish Cancer Society Research Center, Denmark
+- 1Redox Signaling and Oxidative Stress Research Group, Cell Stress and Survival Unit, Center for Autophagy, Recycling and Disease, Danish Cancer Society Research Center, Copenhagen, Denmark

-- 2Department of Biomedical Sciences, Università degli Studi di Padova, Italy
+- 2Department of Biomedical Sciences, University of Padova, Padova, Italy

-- 3Department of Drug Discovery and Pharmaceutical Sciences, Medical University of South Carolina, United States
+- 3Department of Drug Discovery and Pharmaceutical Sciences, Medical University of South Carolina, Charleston, SC, United States

 The study of the intimate connection between redox and metabolic circuities is becoming a hot field in cancer biology, as it has the potency to provide selective targets for innovative chemotherapeutic tools that interfere with metabolic and/or redox adaptations of cancer cells.
 In this Research Topic we have assembled a collection of review articles that, we hope, will help the readers obtain a broad overview on different aspects of cancer metabolism and redox signaling.
 Moreover, we have included a substantial number of original research papers offering new insights on redox/metabolic pathways of cancer cells.